Fritz Strassmann: Discovery of nuclear fission

+World War II

-From 1939 to 1946 working at the Kaiser-Wilhelm Institute, Strassman contributed to research on the fission products of thorium, uranium, and neptunium.
+Working at the Kaiser-Wilhelm Institute from 1939 to 1946, Strassman contributed to research on the fission products of thorium, uranium, and neptunium.
 In this way, he contributed to the understanding of the radiochemistry of the actinide elements.

-Strassmann developed methods for the dating of the age of minerals and other inorganic substances based on the half-life of radioactive elements and the enrichment of decay products.
+He developed methods for the dating of the age of minerals and other inorganic substances based on the half-life of radioactive elements and the enrichment of decay products.
 Strassmann and Ernst Walling developed the rubidium-strontium method of radiometric dating in 1936 and 1937, and Strassmann continued this work in 1942 and 1943.
 His methods are known as emanation methods, and Strassmann's research in this area was fundamental to the field of geochronology.

+"Zur Folge nach der Entstehung des 2,3 Tage-Isotops des Elements 93 aus Uran" ["Following the formation of the 2.3-day isotope of element 93 from uranium"] G-151 (27 February 1942) by Hahn and Strassmann was published in Kernphysikalische Forschungsberichte [Research Reports in Nuclear Physics], an internal publication of the German Uranverein.
+Reports in this publication were classified as "Top Secret" and therefore had very limited distribution, and the authors were not allowed to keep copies.
+They were confiscated by the Allied Operation Alsos in 1945.
+In 1971, the reports were declassified and returned to Germany.
+They are available at the Karlsruhe Nuclear Research Center and the American Institute of Physics.

-On 15 February 1944 and again on 24 March 1944, as part of the Bombing of Berlin in World War II, the Institute suffered severe bombing damage.
+On 15 February 1944 and again on 24 March 1944, the Institute suffered severe bombing damage.
 For this reason, the institute was temporarily relocated to Tailfingen (now Albstadt) in the Württemberg district, in a textile factory belonging to the Ludwig Haasis company.